-Through our partner company UR-1, in May 2021, we acquired an exclusive license from Fuji Yakuhin Co.
-Ltd. ("Fuji") to develop Dotinurad in North America and Europe.
+Through our partner company Urica, in May 2021, we acquired an exclusive license from Fuji Yakuhin Co.
+Ltd. ("Fuji") to develop Dotinurad in North America and Europe (with the exclusive licensed territory later expanded to include the Middle East and North Africa).
 Dotinurad is a potential best-in-class urate transporter (URAT1) inhibitor for gout and possibly other hyperuricemic indications.
 Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
 Dotinurad was efficacious and well-tolerated in more than 500 Japanese patients treated for up to 58 weeks in Phase 3 clinical trials.